leleadami/citylearn-challenge-2023/RESULTS_SUMMARY.md

 ## ✅ Project Completion Status

-All professor requirements from `prompt.txt` have been successfully implemented and tested:
+All project requirements have been successfully implemented and tested:

 ### 🎯 Core Requirements Completed